-#4 – The scope of the Audit
+#4 – The Scope of the Audit

-This paragraph describes the scope of the audit conducted by the Auditor by specifically mentioning that the audit was conducted as per the generally accepted auditing standards in the country.
+This paragraph describes the scope of the audit conducted by the Auditor by explicitly mentioning that the audit was done as per the generally accepted auditing standards in the country.
 It refers to the ability of the auditor to perform an audit and provides assurance to the shareholdersShareholdersA shareholder is an individual or an institution that owns one or more shares of stock in a public or a private corporation and, therefore, are the legal owners of the company.
-The ownership percentage depends on the number of shares they hold against the company's total shares. and investors that audit was done as per auditing standard.
-It should include that the audit examination of the Company’s financial reports was done and there are no material misstatements.
+The ownership percentage depends on the number of shares they hold against the company's total shares. and investors that audit was done as per auditing standards.
+It should include that the audit examination of the Company’s financial reports was done, and there are no material misstatements.
 The Auditor shall assess the internal controlsInternal ControlsInternal control in accounting refers to the process by which a company implements various rules, policies, or procedures to ensure the accuracy of accounting and finance information, safeguard the various assets of the business, promote accountability in the business, and prevent the occurrence of frauds in the company. and perform tests, inquiries, and verifications of the Company’s accounts.
-Any, limitations on the scope of work done by the auditor are provided in this section of the Auditors report.
+Any limitations on the scope of work done by the auditor are provided in this section of the Auditors report.

-#5 – The opinion of the Auditor
+#5 – The Opinion of the Auditor

-- Unqualified Opinion: An unqualified opinion also called a clean opinion is issued when the auditor determines that the financial records are free of any misrepresentations.
+- Unqualified Opinion: An unqualified opinion, also called a clean opinion, is issued when the auditor determines that the financial records are free of any misrepresentations.
 An unqualified opinion is the best opinion given to the Company and the management.
-Unqualified opinion represents that the financial reports are in accordance with Generally Accepted Accounting Principles (GAAP)
+The unqualified opinionUnqualified OpinionAn unqualified opinion is concluded by an auditor appointed by the company after making substantial procedures to check the policies and procedures in place and collected optimum evidence that the organization does not include any material discrepancies or misstatements. represents that the financial reports are in accordance with Generally Accepted Accounting Principles (GAAP)

-- Qualified Opinion: Qualified opinion is given by the Auditor in case the financial records are not maintained in accordance with GAAP but the auditors do not find any misrepresentation in the financial reports.
+- Qualified Opinion: The Auditor gives a qualified opinion in case the financial records are not maintained in accordance with GAAP, but the auditors do not find any misrepresentation in the financial reports.
 A qualified opinion highlights the reason for the audit report being qualifiedAudit Report Being QualifiedThe company's auditor issues a qualified opinion in the audit report if it is found that the company's financial statements are presented fairly, but with exceptions in specific areas.
 It is one level below a Unqualified Opinion (i.e. Clean Opinion) and is given when the Auditor believes the financial statement has not been prepared in accordance with the rules laid down under the provisions of GAAP or IFRS..
 A qualified opinion is also given in the case when adequate disclosures are not made to the financial statements.

 - Adverse Opinion: Adverse opinion on the financial report is the worst type of financial report issued to the Company.
 An adverse opinionAdverse OpinionAn adverse opinion is the auditor's findings of misrepresentation and misstatement of the company's financial health and performance as identified in the financial statements.
-It is the conclusion of the professional assessment of the corporate accounts depicting false or unfair business practice. is given in case the financial reports do not conform to the GAAP and the financial records are grossly misrepresented.
-Adverse opinion may refer to the onset of fraud in the Company.
+It is the conclusion of the professional assessment of the corporate accounts depicting false or unfair business practice. is given in case the financial reports do not conform to the GAAPGAAPGAAP (Generally Accepted Accounting Principles) are standardized guidelines for accounting and financial reporting., and the financial records are grossly misrepresented.
+The adverse opinion may refer to the onset of fraud in the Company.
 In this case, the Company has to correct its financial reports and financial statements.
 The Company will have to get the statement re-audited as investors and lenders would require the Company to give financial reports free of any errors and misrepresentation.